OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md

 ---
-title: Managing resources using scripts
+title: Dynamic infrastructure
-description: Octopus resources can be created using service messages allowing resources that you currently can script in Azure to be modeled in Octopus (dynamic infrastructure).
+description: Octopus resources created in cloud providers can also be modeled in Octopus using service messages and scripts, which form part of dynamic infrastructure.
 position: 120
 ---

-Some resources can be created within Octopus from the same scripts that you use to create them on Azure.
-By adding some additional commands Web Apps you create on Azure can also be created within Octopus as deployment targets.
+Some resources can be created in Octopus from the same scripts that you use to create them in your cloud provider such as Azure, AWS or Google Cloud.
+By adding some additional commands, accounts and deployment targets can also be created within Octopus.

 :::success
-Only Azure Service Principal Accounts, Azure Web Apps, Azure Service Fabric, Azure Cloud Services and Kubernetes targets are supported.
+Only a subset of account types and deployment targets support being created dynamically.
+Ones which are supported are listed below.
 :::

 ## Enable dynamic infrastructure